SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_Node_Switch_Manager.md

 - **IP port**: The port of the destination e.g. *80.*
 - **Bus address**: This field can be used to bypass the proxy.
 To do so, fill in the value *bypassproxy*.

-### Configuration
+### Automation scripts

-This driver uses three **Automation Scripts**.
-These must be added before you can start using the driver:
+This connector uses three **Automation Scripts**.
+These must be added before you can start using the connector:

 - CreateReport.xml
 - Switching Nodes AS.xml